All Episodes

 Yeah, they killed it.

-The reporter who wrote the story, he's she's now in another publication show.
+Yeah, the reporter who wrote the story, she's now at another publication, so she doesn't mind talking about this.

-But she said she went to Europe and went to two countries and talked to a lot of people, and she wanted to go ahead with the story, and they completely guttered it, put it in the culture section somewhere, and that was the end of it.
+But she said she went to Europe and went to two countries and talked to a lot of people, and she wanted to go ahead with the story, and they completely gutted it, put it in the culture section somewhere, and that was the end of it.

 That's amazing.